C8Costa/Edge-Ai-Resources/README.md

 # Edge-Ai-Resources
 This is a list of useful Edge Ai information, including hardware, software, scientific literature.
 With this repository with pretend to provide a extensive overview of current edge ai resources, focusing on vision and audio applications.
 We try to gather the most important information including current hardware from the major IC manufactures and some from vaible startups.
-The

 ## Index
 - [Hardware](#hardware)